tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you can read Japanese in a larger font fluently, you're going to be able to read smaller fonts too.

+## What about reading physical books?

+I don't recommend reading physical books because usually they're not free, and they're harder to mine from.
+Almost all digital books are free and you can use Yomichan with them, which is a great advantage.

 ### What should I be "doing" while actively immersing?

 Looking up words.